Tbrennan6/IcelandicNow/blog/TestBlogPost.md

 ## What can you do about it?

 Luckily, if you're listening skills are not the best, there are methods that you can use to improve them!
+Like with everything in the world, the real answer is going to be to practice more.
+But, that's not to say there aren't any tips that can help you along the way.

 ### 1. Study vocabulary